Przeskocz do treści

 Research Object and Research Gap

-The legal concept of the interest of the company is regarded as a central object of research in the field of company law.
-Its study is of particular importance in those jurisdictions where no legal definition exists.
-Both Polish and German company law - like the majority of company laws in the EU - do not contain such a legal definition.
+The legal concept of company interest is regarded as a central object of research in the field of company law.
+Its study is of particular importance in the jurisdictions where no legal definition exists.
+Company law of both Poland and Germany - as well as of the majority of other EU jurisdictions - does not contain such a definition.

 Research Questions

-The foreign associated scholars and other junior scientists will have the opportunity to contribute to the final conference of the project, which will be held in Warsaw.
-The conference proceedings with the contributions of the project participants and the foreign associated scientists will be published afterwards.
+The associated scholars, and other junior scientists, will have the opportunity to contribute to the final conference of the project, which will be held in Warsaw.
+The conference proceedings with the contributions of the project participants and the associated scientists will be published afterwards.

 14th September 2023: Midterm conference (online) with invited partners from other EU member states to present the results of the first year of the research and communicate the roadmap for the second year of the project.